|

 the meantime it seems reasonable for everyone to

-take prudent measures to achieve an adequate
+take prudent measures to maintain an adequate

 blood level of vitamin D.